 3. Footwork

-Grip and stance are the basic skills in badminton.
+Grip and stance are the basic skills in Badminton.
 But what are the skills involved in playing the game?
 The footwork will give you an upper hand in a badminton game when your opponent is equally fit and plays well.
-A badminton game consists of organized and effective movement on the court.
-Most coaches and players give priority to footwork more than any other thing.

-You may need to play a shot in the net, the next shot in the third court, and then the third shot again in the net.
+You may need to play a shot in the net, the next shot in the third court, and the third shot again in the net.
 There is no proper explanation of how you can be good at footwork.
 But I can give you some tips.
 But before that, you need to be fit, fast, and agile to be a good badminton player.
 Here are some tips.

 - Move only 1 step sideward.